wbarbosa/lwuit-for-series-40/releasenotes/readme.txt

   - Right click your project and select Properties.
   - Select Build -> Libraries & Resources and click 'Add Library...'.
   - Select the library you created and click 'Add Library' and then 'OK'.

+To run example applications, go to \examples directory and follow instructions of the README.txt file of each project.

 Known Problems and Limitations:
 ===============================